Studying Abroad? FAQ for Economics Majors

 2. What do I need to know about transferring credits for Economics Major?

-Keep in mind that only up to 9 credits can be transferred from studying abroad.
-Students take electives (200-level courses) while abroad.
-This means a maximum of 3 200-level courses can be transferred.
+Keep in mind that only up to 9 credits for Economics can be transferred from studying abroad.
+Students take electives (200-level courses with a pre-requisite of Econ 100) while abroad.
+This means a maximum of 3 200-level Economics courses can be transferred.

 Only electives can be transferred.
-The core courses- Econometrics (ECON 203), Intermediate Microeconomics (ECON 210), and Intermediate Macroeconomics (ECON 211) cannot be transferred.
+The core courses- Statistics for Economics (ECON 202), Econometrics (ECON 203), Microeconomic Theory (ECON 210), and Macroeconomic Theory (ECON 211) cannot be transferred.

 3. How does the process work?